Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Experiments

-In this paper, we develop a methodology for recovering CNN models from weight-stationary and output-stationary dataflow architectures with input forwarding.
-The underlying abstract methodology can be extended to recover CNN models from other dataflow architectures using different local forwarding data-type (e.g., Neuflow~\cite{farabet2011neuflow}) and different dataflow taxonomies (input-stationary and row stationary~\cite{chen2016eyeriss}) by (1) defining a \textit{targeted event}/\textit{events} to collect cycle-wise number of data reads and writes, (2) collecting total reads and writes responsible for a layer, and (3) exploiting spatial and temporal data reuse in (1) and (2) with architectural details.
+In this paper, we develop a methodology for recovering CNN models from weight stationary and output stationary dataflow architectures with input forwarding.
+The proposed attack can be extended to any WS accelerator with input forwarding, such as MAERI~\cite{kwon2018maeri}, by leveraging the hierarchical interconnects and input forwarding mechanisms to infer memory access patterns and extract CNN model parameters.
+The main difference between MAERI and the WS architecture in the paper lies in their reconfigurable interconnects, allowing dynamic adjustment of PE array size when processing each layer.
+This control message for reconfiguration can be snooped from the same bus (\redcircleletter{d} in Figure \ref{fig:overview_of_accel}) used in layer boundary identification (Section~\ref{subsec:identify_layer_boundary}).
+Once the PE size is determined through snooping, the proposed attack can be applied accordingly.
+Our attack on OS dataflow can be extended to other OS architectures with input forwarding ~\cite{du2015shidiannao,moons201714} to recover CNN models.
+Both architectures, ShiDianNao~\cite{du2015shidiannao} and Envision~\cite{moons201714}, adhere to the OS architectures with input forwarding outlined in the paper, with subtle implementation differences.
+For example, Envision, rather than having dedicated input forwarding at each PE array, uses a FIFO buffer shared between PE arrays for input forwarding.
+Since this does not change the observed side-channel information (number of reads and writes) outside of the PE arrays, our attack can be extended to this architecture as well.
+These extensions are feasible because both WS and OS architectures share fundamental characteristics in data movement and reuse that were exploited in the attacks to recover model parameters and structures.
+The underlying abstract methodology can be extended to recover CNN models from other dataflow architectures using different local forwarding data-type (e.g., Neuflow~\cite{farabet2011neuflow}) and different dataflow types (input-stationary and row stationary~\cite{chen2016eyeriss}) by (1) defining a \textit{targeted event}/\textit{events} to collect cycle-wise number of data reads and writes, (2) collecting total reads and writes responsible for a layer, and (3) exploiting spatial and temporal data reuse in (1) and (2) with architectural details.
 Our approach cannot be directly applied to recover CNN structures with sparse FC and Conv layers such as Squeezenet~\cite{iandola2016squeezenet}.
 Our study on recovering CNN architectures highlights that memory access patterns should not be exposed to adversaries to avoid the leaking of CNN model architectures through dataflow-based CNN accelerators.